Prompt Tuning on Graph-augmented Low-resource Text Classification: Experiments

 Note that our setting is distinct from few-shot learning under the meta-learning paradigm \cite{finn2017model}, as there is no few-shot tasks for the meta-training phase.
 Hence, we cannot use state-of-the-art meta-learning models for comparison.
 Besides, two of the baselines we compared, DGI and SAGE$_\text{self}$, have adopted a form of linear probe which is known to be a strong few-shot learner \cite{tian2020rethinking}.

-\stitle{Baselines for zero-shot classification.} We only compare with PLMs, as all the other methods require at least one shot to work.
-For each method, we use the discrete prompt $\mathtt{[CLASS]}$ (\ie, the label text alone).
+\stitle{Baselines for zero-shot classification.} We only compare with decoder-based LLMs and encoder-based PLMs, as all the other methods require at least one shot to work.
+Firstly, for LLMs with fewer than 10 billion parameters, we used Qwen-7B \cite{bai2023qwen}, BLOOMz-7B \cite{muennighoff2022crosslingual}, and the most capable openly available LLM to date, Llama-3-8B \cite{llama3}.
+For models with more than 10 billion parameters, we utilized Baichuan-13B \cite{baichuan13b}, which is currently the open-source model with the most training data at the 13 billion parameter scale.
+And we used Vicuna-13B \cite{zheng2024judging}, which matches over 90\% of the quality of OpenAI's ChatGPT \cite{achiam2023gpt} and Google Bard \cite{bard} while outperforming models like LLaMA and Stanford Alpaca \cite{Alpaca} in over 90\% of cases.
+Secondly, for each encoder-based PLM, we use the discrete prompt $\mathtt{[CLASS]}$ (\ie, the label text alone).
 We also evaluate handcrafted prompts ``$\mathtt{prompt\ [CLASS]}$'', where $\mathtt{prompt}$ is a sequence of tokens found by prompt engineering, and annotate the model name with ``+d''.
-Essentially, we compute the similarity between the target document and the label text of each class (with or without additional tokens), and predict the most similar class following Fig.~\ref{fig:zero-shot}.
+We compute the similarity between the target document and the label text of each class (with or without $\mathtt{prompt}$), and predict the most similar class following Fig.~\ref{fig:zero-shot}.

 \stitle{Parameter settings.} For \model, the text encoder is a transformer \cite{vaswani2017attention}.
 Following CLIP \cite{radford2021learning}, we use a 63M-parameter, 12-layer 512-wide model with 8 attention heads.
 It operates on a lower-cased byte pair encoding (BPE) representation of the texts with a 49,152 vocabulary size \cite{sennrich2016neural}.
 The max sequence length is capped at 128.
 The graph encoder employs a GCN \cite{KipfW17}, using two layers \cite{hamilton2017inductive} with a LeakyReLU activation, each with 128 dimensions \cite{perozzi2014deepwalk}.
 The pre-training of our model starts from scratch without initializing the graph and text encoders with previously pre-trained weights. $\lambda$ in Eq.~\eqref{eq:final loss} is set to $0.1$ on Cora, and set to $10$ on the three amazon review datasets, which were chosen from \{0.01, 0.1, 1, 10, 100\} according to the accuracy on validation data.
 The number of learnable prompt tokens, $M$ in Eq.~\eqref{eq:prompt embeddings}, is set to $4$, which was chosen from \{2, 4, 8, 16, 32\} according to the accuracy on validation data.
 We use the Adam optimizer with the learning rate $2\times 10^{-5}$ with 2 training epochs, and a batch size of 64 in pre-training, referring to Hugging Face's \cite{wolf2020transformers} example settings.
 The text embedding size is 128, same to the output from the graph encoder.
 To generate the summary embedding and the context-based prompt initialization, the number of neighboring nodes sampled is 3.
 For prompt tuning, we set the learning rate as $0.01$, which was chosen from \{0.0001,0.001,0.01,0.1\} according to the accuracy on validation data.
 Lastly, the Meta-net of \model$^*$ is built with a two-layer bottleneck structure (Linear-ReLU-Linear), with the hidden-layer dimension being 8.